-On our side of the Park, the hiking trails start from the Lautaret pass or from Arsine – Pied du col. After the first steep climb, you will reach a peaceful hanging valley where a turquoise mountain stream meanders through a flowery meadow, marmots lounge in the sun and snowy peaks add the finishing touch.
-The path continues along a stream that quickens its pace long before you reach Valfourche were the valley splits in two.
-There you have to choose between the moraine that leads to the Pavé Lake and hut and the trail going towards the source of the river before continuing on to the Adele Planchard hut, past several narrow shelves in the cliff with handrails.
+There, you have to choose between the moraine that leads to the Pavé Lake and mountain hut and the trail going towards the source of the river.
+This second path then continues on to the Adele Planchard hut, past several narrow shelves in the cliff with handrails.
 These high-altitude huts at the foot of the glaciers are accessible to experienced hikers.
 Above and beyond, ropes and crampons take over.